Drive is an intensive intervention that works with high-harm and serial perpetrators to challenge behaviour and prevent

 We know that 1 in 4 perpetrators are repeat offenders and that some have as many as six different victims.
 We want long-term solutions to tackle domestic abuse: to reduce the number of victims – we must challenge perpetrators to stop.

-Drive works with perpetrators of domestic abuse to reduce and prevent abuse and increase victim/survivors’ and children’s safety.
+Drive works with perpetrators of domestic abuse to reduce and prevent abuse and increase victim and survivors’ safety.

 Drive employs a whole-system approach using an intensive case management system alongside a coordinated multi-agency response.
 The intervention is individually tailored and can be composed of support work, behaviour change, and disruption actions.

-We aim to make victims/survivors and their children safer.
+We aim to make adult and child victims and survivors safer.

 81% of survivors said they thought perpetrator programmes are a good idea.
 Only 2.5% of survivors told us their abusive partner went on a perpetrator programme – SafeLives Every Story Matters

 If you are worried about your own behaviour, please contact Respect’s free phoneline at 0808 802 4040